atbcb/ICTTestingBaseline/docs/21TimedEvents.md

         -   Allowed to extend the time limit at least ten times.

 ### Test Results
-If the above check fails, then SC 2.2.1 and Baseline Requirement 21 fail.
+If the above check fails, then Baseline Test 21.1-TimingAdjustable fails.

-Test Procedure for SC 2.2.2 Pause, Stop, Hide
+21.2 Test Procedure for Moving Information
 ---------------------------------------------
-### Moving, blinking, or scrolling information
+**Baseline Test ID:** 21.2-MovingInfo

 #### Identify Content
 Any moving, blinking, or scrolling information that meets ALL of the following:
 -   Starts automatically, AND